 How much does it cost?

 We price for a term and then invoice on a monthly basis in equal amounts.
 Prices can vary according to the material requirements of the sessions, length of session, needs of the young person, and mentor-to-young-person ratio.
-A term of sessions starts from £400 but ranges up to £800.
+A term of sessions, one hour a week, starts from £460 but ranges up to £762.

 Sessions cost us more to deliver than we charge, but we reduce the cost to schools, parents, and councils by about £15 a session in order to keep sessions affordable and accesible.

 We never want financial reasons to stop young people from getting the support they need.
 Please contact us if this is the case.